wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.3.5 - /01/2012
+- Fixed use of a deprecated function on plug-in activation, fixes relative warning (thanks to David Anderson)

 v2.3.4 - 02/01/2012
 - Fixed profiles cannot be updated anymore when there are some rules set (introduced with v2.3.3) (thanks to Csaba)
 - Fixed PHP warnings